ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Specify 1 to allow inbound calls.

 Protocol
     NATIVE2 or NATIVE2P for native TCP/IP protocol with a two-byte length field NATIVE4 or NATIVE4P for native TCP/IP protocol with a four-byte length field

 Packet
     Specify a packet size sufficient to contain the largest message sent by either the host or the partner application, plus 2 or 4 bytes for the length field.

-2.4.8.1 NATIVE TCP/IP Terminals
+NATIVE TCP/IP Terminals
+"""""""""""""""""""""""

     By pressing [PF4], the list of terminals associated with the NATIVE TCP/IP line will be displayed.
 A NATIVE TCP/IP line uses a single group of type-3 terminals having a common prefix (VIP in this example).
 The number of terminals defined determines the number of simultaneous conversations authorised.

     The example below shows a group of 4 NATIVE TCP/IP terminals:

 |image29|

-*Fig. 29 - Definition of terminals associated with a NATIVE TCP/IP line*
+Definition of terminals associated with a NATIVE TCP/IP line
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Terminal
     The terminal name must match the prefix of the line.